 It's safe to say that after the mythical cult of Ardbeg, Highland Park would come in a close second within the community.
 The marketing has certainly played a part in this, being cleverly themed on Norse gods and Vikings with a strong dose of Orcadian folklore thrown in for good measure.
 From an investment perspective, a Whitlaw Distillery cask is a very welcome addition to any portfolio, assuming the price is acceptable.

-To find out more about investing in Whitlaw casks, contact The Masters today!
+To find out more about purchasing Whitlaw casks, contact The Masters today!

 Find out about how to buy a barrel of whisky or sell a whisky cask and general whisky investment.